viktorvano/STM32-Bootloader/README.md

 # STM32-Bootloader
  STM32 bootloader example that can jump to 2 apps.
+ This example contains a bootloader example, 2 app examples and a desktop app to flash binary files to a STM32.

 ## Hardware
 ![alt text](https://github.com/viktorvano/STM32-Bootloader/blob/master/images/STM32F103C8T6_Top.jpg?raw=true)